 |

-When we bought the house all the accommodation was on the
+the house all the accommodation was on the ground floor,

-also plenty of space for adults and babies in the large upstairs bathroom,
+there is also plenty of space for adults and babies in the

 |